bbashmmakh/ALCFBeginnersGuide/aurora/00_scheduler.md

-# Using the Polaris Job Scheduler: PBS
+# Using the Aurora Job Scheduler: PBS

-Polaris is the first machine at ALCF to use the PBS scheduler.
-Here is our documentation for [PBS on Polaris](https://docs.alcf.anl.gov/running-jobs/job-and-queue-scheduling/).
+Aurora uses the PBS scheduler similar to other ALCF systems, such as Polaris.
+Here is our documentation for general use of [PBS](https://docs.alcf.anl.gov/running-jobs/job-and-queue-scheduling/).
 PBS is a third party product that comes with [extensive documentation](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf).
 This is an introduction, not an extensive tutorial so we will only cover some basics.

 ### User is assumed to know:
 * schedulers are used to execute tasks on a cluster/supercomputer